CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Put platforms near the tops of the lasers so Scout can easily mine the tips.

 * Smart use of bug repellant platforms can funnel enemies.
 Bug repellant platforms add 19m to the distance for the purpose of enemy pathfinding - [source](https://www.reddit.com/r/DeepRockGalactic/comments/nl1ivw/bug_repellent_doesnt_work/gzg7ks9/?context=3).
-The MULE uses the same pathfinding algorithm, so you can call the MULE to see if your bug repellant setups are working.
   * A bug repellant platform will cover some terrain next to the platform with bug repellant as well.
 Here is a nice [video visualization](https://www.youtube.com/watch?v=m8P3t9qJHu4) of the area that gets the bug repellant.
 Another [video testing](https://www.youtube.com/watch?v=AiGERlCZ2VY) bug repellant setups.
   * The [pyramid setup](https://www.reddit.com/r/DeepRockGalactic/comments/lbvg8b/to_haz4_engineers/glwl6mx/) works extremely well due to the aforementioned property of bug repellant platforms affecting nearby terrain.